'Be realistic about Libor reform', says UK regulator

-LONDON The head of the UK's Financial Conduct Authority and co-chair of a G20 review into Libor reform has counseled against rushing into changing how the widely used interest rate benchmark is set, saying on Wednesday that regulators need to be realistic.
+LONDON, June 26 The head of the UK's Financial Conduct Authority and co-chair of a G20 review into Libor reform has counselled against rushing into changing how the widely used interest rate benchmark is set, saying on Wednesday that regulators need to be realistic.

 Giving the keynote address at the International Derivatives Expo in London, Martin Wheatley said Libor, the London Interbank Offered Rate, needed to be overhauled but there remain limitations on how far and how quickly reform can go.